Farhanachyar/Telegram-Bot-Support/README.md

 6. Add the bot to your discussion group and forward a message to get DISCUSSION_GROUP_ID
 7. Get the IDs of your support staff members the same way

-> ⚠️ **Important**: After successfully deploying and starting your bot, send a random message to it right away to prevent "peer ID invalid" errors.
-This must be done after the bot is already active.

 #### Step 5: Configure environment variables

 Create a `.env` file with the following variables: